 And reading for pleasure.
-This piece first appeared, in different form, on TheSocietyPages.org‘s Editors’ Desk.
+This piece first appeared, in different form, in 2014 on TheSocietyPages.org‘s Editors’ Desk.
 One of these days, I’ll publish some updated recommendations!

 In case it’s hard to tell, that’s an imperative, not a descriptor.